ml4sts/what-is-ai/glossary.md

 model
 : a simplification of some part of the world

+neural network
+: a set of {term}`artificial neurons <artificial neuron>` where the outputs of some are the inputs to the others, serving to "connect" them as a set, or network; often described as layers where connections are from one layer to the next.

+neural network architecture
+: the general structure of how a neural network is set up, not the specific weights, but the size of the layers, number of layers, types of layers for example (FIXME)

 predictive model
 : a mathemtical model, typically implemented in computer code, that predicts a label for an input or an outcome based on past